If you have diabetes, it’s essential you take good care of yourself.

 - Blood Glucose Meter Services

 Your referral to make an appointment with our diabetes educators may come through your physician, or if you choose to make an appointment on your own, our staff will be happy to assist in the referral process.
-To better serve you, our diabetes educators conveniently see patients in many of our physician offices.
 For more information, speak to your health care provider.

 Diabetes is a disease that affects your body's ability to produce or use insulin.
 When not managed properly, it can lead to cardiovascular disease or cause damage to your nerves, kidneys, eyes and skin.
 During a typical appointment, our staff will teach you how to avoid these complications by discussing the following topics: